dthuff/cs766_marrow_segment/README.md

 Code can be found in matlab/ - see matlab/README for running procedure

 Proposal, midpoint report, and final report can be found in the repo wiki.

-Doc/ contains copies of the project proposal, midpoint report, and final presentation slides.
+Copies of these documents, plus the final presentation slides, can be found in doc/

 Result images are in images/